 Join the Club.
 The Cardinals offers a kids clubs!
 The Kid’s Club is for kids under 13 and costs $30, but they include tickets, discounts and free swag.
 Your kid will get a ticket voucher worth $40 for 2 tickets, you choose the dates!
 There’s also a party day, which includes MORE tickets and fun perks, like visiting the field.
 You can sign up for membership online or at the stadium at the Family Pavilion and Ford Plaza.

-The stadium is making a few updates this year.
+The stadium made a few updates in 2018.
 The biggest is required tearing out a little used section of the upper decks and installing the “Budweiser Terrace” where you can find $5 beers before the first pitch, or flame grilled food during the game.
 There’s no special tickets for this area, so if your kid needs to stretch their legs, you can wander over there, grab a snack, sit on a picnic bench and still watch the game.